 Discover a small, serene pond beyond a jumble of giant boulders forming a "house."

-The cave-like Rock House and its surroundings offer an intriguing blend of geologic and human history.
+The cave-like rock formations found at Rock House Reservation and its surroundings offer an intriguing blend of geologic and human history.
 Glaciers once pushed, pulled, and scraped over New England, forming the landscape and leaving behind boulders in improbable places.
 Forests transformed into farmlands; ponds and streams powered mills.
 And now, the landscape is reverting to what it once was.

 Rock House’s mammoth proportions and southern exposure made it an excellent winter camp for Native Americans.
 In the mid-17th century, colonists cleared the forests of West Brookfield for farming.
 In 1866, pastures around the Rock House were added to a 281-acre farm on Ragged Hill Road owned by William Adams, whose family would tend the land for more than 125 years.
 And in the early 20th century, Rock House became a popular stop on the “Copper Line,” an electric trolley that ran between West Brookfield and Ware.